oracle/rwloadsim/rwl/test/TEST.md

 ```
 Next create a file named testuserinfo.rwl as a copy of testuserinfo-template.rwl
 and modify it such that it has the correct usernames and
-passwords for both a user with DBA privileges and the ordinary user just created.
+passwords for both a user with DBA privileges (at CDB level if multitenant)
+and the ordinary user just created.
 You will also need to set the connect string properly.
 For those tests that require DRCP, the test itself will append ":pooled" to the connect_string
 provided in testuserinfo.rwl